-Adequate Reassigned Time for the Department Chair/Artistic Director from the former load of 27%, based on the old formula, it is still inadequate to cover the requirements of the position.
+Adequate Reassigned Time for the Department Chair/Artistic Director

+As of Fall 2017, the Theatre Arts Department Chair received 49% reassigned time according to the new Chair formula.
+This total includes Chair of Theatre, Fashion, and CTE Coordinator for Theatre Arts.
+While this is a most welcome increase from the former load of 27%, it is still inadequate to cover the requirements of the position.
 Due to the unique nature of the discipline and department, this continues to be one of the most complex and time-consuming department chair positions in the district.
 In addition to the required responsibilities of a Chair that are compensated through existing AFA chair formula, the Department Chair/Artistic Director coordinates an equivalent of a full-time theatre company; therefore, the Chair/Artistic Director spends an average of an additional 5.11 hours a day working as an Artistic Director year-round.